wso2/product-apim/README.md

     - Manage user account including resetting password.
     - Developer interaction with APIs via comments and ratings.
     - Support for developer communication via forums (Available soon in a future version).
-    - Powered by WSO2 Identity Server.
+    - Powered by WSO2 Identity Server (WSO2 IS).

 * Govern Complete API Lifecycle:
     - Manage API lifecycle from cradle to grave: create, publish, block, deprecate, and retire.
     - Publish both production and sandbox keys for APIs to enable easy developer testing.
     - Publish APIs to partner networks such as ProgrammableWeb (Available soon in a future version).
-    - Powered by WSO2 Governance Registry.
+    - Powered by WSO2 Governance Registry (WSO2 G-Reg).

 * Monitor API Usage and Performance:
     - All API usage published to pluggable analytics framework.